zulip/zulip/README.prod.md

 Recommended requirements:

-* Server running Ubuntu Precise or Debian Wheezy
+* Server running Ubuntu Trusty
 * At least 2 CPUs for production use with 100+ users
 * At least 4GB of RAM for production use with 100+ users.
-We strongly recommend against installing with less than 2GB of RAM, as you will likely experience OOM issues.
+We **strongly recommend against installing with less than 2GB of RAM**, as you will likely experience OOM issues.
 In the future we expect Zulip's RAM requirements to decrease to support smaller installations (see https://github.com/zulip/zulip/issues/32).